 - Answer: See answer above.
 Why pull out an ounce of silver to trade when all you need is a loaf of bread – or a bandage?
 An ounce of copper will do you well under those circumstances.
 Subsequently, you wouldn’t pull out a 1/10th ounce gold piece to buy a tank of gas, when a few rounds of silver would do the trick – would you?
 What form of “change back” would you be prepared to accept for the gold?
 Paper?

 - Answer: Metals have been a form of monetary exchange for over 5,000 years and are tradeable all over the world – no matter the economic circumstances one has faced.
 In the absolute worst of conditions of any nation – hard, tangible assets have always maintained a value, when paper (fiat) currencies collapsed.
-It happened at the end of the Roman Empire, in the Weimar Republic of post WWI Germany, twice in Viet Nam in 1968 and ’69, and three times in Argentina since 1990.
+It happened at the end of the Roman Empire, in the Weimar Republic of post WWI Germany, twice in Viet Nam in 1968 and ’69 (I was there for both of these), and three times in Argentina since 1990.
 Look at Greece, Spain, Portugal and other nations of the European Continent today.
 With a precious metal coin or ingot, you will always be able to trade for food, but may not have enough food to trade for a piece of gold.
 In 2018 – it’s Venezuela – who’s NEXT?

 - Answer: Read WEIMAR: Here’s The Real Story Of The Devastating Currency Collapse That Still Haunts Europe Today and understand your history.
 This just wasn’t all that long ago, and history repeats itself somewhere, because governments and bankers never learn the harsh lessons of the past.